Indore district

 As of 2011, it was the most populous of the 50 districts in Madhya Pradesh.

+Indore is the administrative center of district, and largest city of Madhya Pradesh.

 Location

-The Indore District has an area of 3,898 km² and borders the districts of Ujjain to the north, Dewas to the east, Khargone (West Nimar) to the south, and Dhar to the west.
+The Indore District has an area of 3,898 km2 and borders the districts of Ujjain to the north, Dewas to the east, Khargone to the south, and Dhar to the west.

 Rivers

 The two main rivers of the Indore district are the Chambal, in the west, (originating in the Vindhya range south of Mhow) and the Kshipra, a tributary of the Chambal river, in the east.
 Other small rivers include the Gambhir and the Kanh, both tributaries of the Kshipra river.

 Cities and towns

 Indore is the administrative centre and main city in the district.
 Dr. Ambedkar Nagar (Mhow) is an important cantonment town in the Indore District that contains three of the Indian Army's premier training institutes, as well as the Border Security Force's Central School of Weapons and Tactics (CSWT).
 Other towns in Indore include Depalpur, Sanwer and Hatod.

 The municipalities of Indore district are listed as follows: